-At Fraser & Souweidane, our Metro Detroit pedestrian accident attorneys understand how important this question is to accident victims.
+At Fraser & Souweidane, our Michigan pedestrian accident attorneys understand how important this question is to accident victims.
 That's because pedestrian accidents typically result in catastrophic and even fatal injuries to joggers, walkers and others who are using a street or sidewalk.
 It's natural to have more questions than answers after an accident.
 The following are some common questions about pedestrian accidents that our law firm receives.
 Whether you were injured or you lost a loved one in an accident, we're ready to protect your rights.
 Contact us today at (866) 465-9095 for a free case consultation.

 - What if I was partially at fault for my pedestrian accident?

 A: You are not required to hire an attorney after a pedestrian accident.
 However, we believe that pursuing a claim without the assistance of a lawyer could hurt your chances of receiving full compensation for your accident.
-Pedestrian accidents in Metro Detroit often involve serious injuries and fatalities.
+Pedestrian accidents often involve serious injuries and fatalities.
 If a driver was negligent - perhaps he or she was drunk, texting while driving or simply not paying attention to the road - that driver must be held responsible.
 Even if the cause of your accident might seem clear-cut, insurance companies often will try to minimize the liability of the driver to keep your payments at a minimum.
 That's not right.
 An aggressive, results-driven attorney knows how to negotiate with these insurance companies to secure the compensation you deserve.
 We want to show you we're the right law firm for you.
 Contact us today.

 A: No two pedestrian accidents are the same.
 No two accident victims are the same, either.
 The compensation you are entitled to receive from the negligent individual or company - known as damages - varies from case to case.
 In serious injury cases, a victim might be able to pursue damages for medical expenses, cost of future medical care, compensation for lost wages and loss of future earning capacity.
 An attorney may also be able to pursue damages for pain, suffering and emotional distress, and, in rare cases, punitive damages, which are meant to punish drivers who acted with gross negligence or malicious intent.